nikrays/zapret2/docs/manual.en.md

 It can be used to send arbitrary data, including fakes, by replacing the current payload with an arbitrary blob.

-There is no need to worry about part sizes or MTU fitting—additional automatic segmentation by MSS is applied.
+There is no need to worry about part sizes or MTU fitting-additional automatic segmentation by MSS is applied.

 seqovl can only be a number; markers are not supported.
 It is applied to the first segment being split.
 The seqovl_pattern is prepended to the first segment's payload according to the seqovl size, and tcp.th_seq is decreased by seqovl.
 This creates a data block on the left that extends beyond the TCP window, causing the server to ignore it, while the part within the TCP window is accepted.